 The Exotic Gardens

 Located at the top of the city, it’s probably easiest to take a bus to the Exotic Gardens.
-Tickets cost about 7euro/adult for entry but once inside you are privy to the best views in the country.
 The Exotic Gardens are home to a bunch of flora and fauna but it’s the scenery that makes it worth the money.
-I happily spent nearly an hour sitting on a bench over-looking The Rock and the ports where I got to see the private helicopters land.
+I happily spent nearly an hour sitting on a bench over-looking The Rock and the ports where I got to see the private helicopters land. *NOTE: The gardens are temporarily closed and set to reopen in 2024.

 The Monte Carlo Casino